zheka2304/innercore-mod-toolchain/README.md

 There are several options for using toolchain through the console or terminal.
 The first, and easiest, is to open the *toolchain/toolchain/python* folder in the console, manually running scripts there.
 You can add the same folder to `PATH` environment variable, how to do it on your platform can be found [here](https://www.java.com/en/download/help/path.html).

-If one of the tasks `python -m innercoremodtoolchain.task --list` or `python3 -m innercoremodtoolchain.task --list` is of interest to you, a great option is to integrate toolchain as a module for Python.
-Extend `PYTHONPATH` to use `innercoremodtoolchain.*` imports or run commands with `python -m innercoremodtoolchain.*` or `python3 -m innercoremodtoolchain.*` regardless of the working directory.
+If one of the tasks `python -m icmtoolchain --list` or `python3 -m icmtoolchain --list` is of interest to you, a great option is to integrate toolchain as a module for Python.
+Extend `PYTHONPATH` to use `icmtoolchain.*` imports or run commands with `python -m icmtoolchain.*` or `python3 -m icmtoolchain.*` regardless of the working directory.

 ```shell
 # Windows